rdbliss/rdbliss.github.io/_posts/2021-05-06-the-nsa-polygraph-interrogation-is-hypocritical-and-abusive.md

 five exams, which totals around twenty hours of interrogation.
 Each of my five interrogators proved that every hour, every minute, and every second is an opportunity for trickery and intimidation.
-You will be uncomfortable, you will be tired, and you will probably have strong emotions at some point during the process.
+You will be uncomfortable, you will be tired, and you will be fed up.
 The interrogator does not care.
-They know that you feel the pressure, and wouldn't you feel better if you just told them what was on your mind?

 The polygraph is a *charade*.
 It is based on pseudo-science, bluffing, and deception.
 It does not detect lies; it elicits confessions.
 It seems that the